 - Use bedding and linens that are seasonally appropriate.

 - Opt for more breathable fibers, like cotton or linen, instead of synthetics, like polyester, when choosing pajamas.

 - A warm bath helps cool down your body temperature, so try taking a bath one hour before bed to be cool right in time.

 What Are the Best Mattresses for Hot Sleepers?

 Beyond just being uncomfortable, sleeping hot leads to less restful sleep and may cause you to wake up during the night, interrupting your sleep cycles.
 If you are wearing cool pajamas and turning down your AC and nothing is doing the trick, the issue very well may be with your mattress itself.
 You see, different mattresses types trap heat more than others.
-If you’re interested in staying cool, consider the following:
+If you’re interested in a cooling mattress, read our best cooling mattresses article and consider the following:

 Restlessness and an endless night of tossing and turning is many times the result of being either too hot.
 Your body has to work very hard in order to self-regulate when external temperatures aren’t optimal, and this hard work makes is difficult to rest at the same time!
 When external temperatures aren’t ideal, your body will switch back and forth between sweating as a cooling mechanism, and shivering as a warming mechanism.
 It’s easy to see why this would affect your sleep, making it nearly impossible to stay asleep long enough to reach both Deep Sleep and REM.